Finnian of Movilla: Teacher of Columba

 Finnian's most distinguished pupil at Movilla was Columba.
 Tradition has it that Columba's surreptitious copying of a psalter led eventually to his exile on Iona.
 What remains of the copy is housed in the Royal Irish Academy in Dublin.
 The casket that contained it is now in the National Museum of Ireland.
 It is known as the Cathach of St. Columba, Cathach, or Battler, and was customarily carried by the O'Donnells in battle.
 The inner case was made by Cathbar O'Donnell in 1084, but the outer is fourteenth century work.

-Adomnan of Iona claimed that Columba served as a deacon under Finnian, whom Adomnan claimed to be a bishop.
-Adomnan, in his biography of Columba, recorded a story that claimed Columba performed the miracle of turning water into wine.
+Adomnán of Iona claimed that Columba served as a deacon under Finnian, whom Adomnán claimed to be a bishop.
+Adomnán, in his biography of Columba, recorded a story that claimed Columba performed the miracle of turning water into wine.
 Finnian was performing mass on one occasion, but they had run out of wine.
 Columba then proceeded to a well and drew water.
 He called on Christ's name and blessed the water he drew from the well, whereupon the water transformed into wine and he brought the wine to the mass.
-This was the first miracle that Columba did in his life, according to Adomnan.
+This was the first miracle that Columba did in his life, according to Adomnán.